joereynolds/jn/README.md

 Run `jn` and it will create a config file for you under `XDG_CONFIG_HOME/jn/`.
 This will most likely be `~/.config/jn/`

-Change `notes_location` to point to where you store your notes, and that's it.
+Change `notes_location` to point to where you store your notes.

+From there you can list all your notes with `jn` or create some with `jn "my note title"`.

+That's it!

+I recommend reading below to learn about everything you can do.

 ### Config